VFA-154: 2000's

 In September 2003 VF-154 left NAF Atsugi for the last time and ended their 13 years in Japan and 20 years in the Tomcat.
 A month later, VF-154 was redesignated VFA-154 at its new home at NAS Lemoore, California, and began transitioning to the Navy's newest strike fighter, the F/A-18F Super Hornet.
 The squadron completed its first Super Hornet cruise in the summer of 2005 aboard USS Carl Vinson, part of Carrier Air Wing 9 supporting Operation Iraqi Freedom.
-On April 6, 2005, VFA-154 and VFA-147 dropped two 500-pound laser-guided bombs on enemy insurgent location east of Baghdad.
+On 6 April 2005, VFA-154 and VFA-147 dropped two 500-pound laser-guided bombs on enemy insurgent location east of Baghdad.

 As USS Carl Vinson entered its overhaul cycle, CVW-9 and VFA-154 deployed to USS John C. Stennis.
 VFA-154 and CVW-9 embarked on a new deployment to the Persian Gulf in the spring of 2007 supporting Operations Iraqi Freedom, Enduring Freedom and a joint-military exercise off Guam called Valiant Shield.

-VFA-154 and CVW-9 deployed with USS John C. Stennis on a scheduled Western Pacific deployment on January 13, 2009.
-VFA-154 and CVW-9 returned to the United States on July 6 after participating in exercises with Japan Maritime Self Defense Force and annual exercises as Foal Eagle with the Republic of Korea and joint exercise Northern Edge 2009.
+VFA-154 and CVW-9 deployed with USS John C. Stennis on a scheduled Western Pacific deployment on 13 January 2009.
+VFA-154 and CVW-9 returned to the United States on 6 July after participating in exercises with Japan Maritime Self Defense Force and annual exercises as Foal Eagle with the Republic of Korea and joint exercise Northern Edge 2009.

 In October 2009 VFA-154 transitioned to the new F/A-18F Block II Lot 30/31A AN/APG-79 AESA radar Rhino.
-In 2010 the squadron re-located from Carrier Air Wing Nine to Carrier Air Wing Fourteen aboard USS Ronald Reagan and departed on their 2011 deployment on February 2.
+In 2010 the squadron re-located from Carrier Air Wing Nine to Carrier Air Wing Fourteen aboard USS Ronald Reagan and departed on their 2011 deployment on 2 February.
 In March VFA-154 found itself in the familiar waters of Northern Japan supporting the tsunami relief efforts as part of Operation Tomodachi.
 The squadron flew reconnaissance flights identifying groups of survivors later to be rescued by CVW-14 Helicopters.
 Early to mid 2011 took the squadron to the Persian Gulf in support of Operation New Dawn and Operation Enduring Freedom in Iraq and Afghanistan, respectively; as well as counter-piracy efforts throughout the Indian Ocean.
 The cruise was the final for CVW-14, bringing the squadron to CVW-11 aboard USS Nimitz in 2012.
+In 2024, VFA-154 will embark once again on another Western Pacific cruise.
+This cruise marks a significant event where LT “Dolla Bob” gains over a 100 pounds in body weight.
 VFA-154 is currently assigned to Carrier Air Wing 11 aboard the USS Theodore Roosevelt.